camposantogames/firewatch_localization/README.markdown

 Contributing back to the community
 -----------
+You may find in-progress localizations to contribute to over at [Transifex](https://www.transifex.com/firewatch/firewatch-localization).
+This is a community-run project (unaffiliated with Campo Santo) but it's the most active fan localization community at present.

-When your localization is tested ready to be shared, contribute it back to this repository so others can benefit from it.
+If you have a complete localization of your own you'd like to share, contribute it back to this repository so others can benefit from it.
 To do so, the best way is to fork the repo and send us a pull request: https://help.github.com/articles/fork-a-repo/

 If this is too complicated, no worries!
-We still want to share your work with out community.
-Just create a new archive or zipfile of your project structure and email patrick@camposanto.com and we will add your work (with proper credit) to this repository for you.
+I'm happy to help.
+Just create a new archive or zipfile of your project structure and email patrick@camposanto.com.
+I'll add your work (with proper credit) to this repository so others can find it more easily.

 Licensing
 -----------
-All english text content provided in this repository is Copyright 2016, Campo Santo, all rights reserved.
+All English text content provided in this repository is Copyright 2016, Campo Santo, all rights reserved.

-However, you are permitted a use these strings as a reference for creating a "community localization", meaning a complete, line-for-line translation of the English text to another language, shared with the community as specified below.
+However, you are permitted a use these strings as a reference for creating a "community localization", meaning a complete, line-for-line translation of the English text to another language.

 Community localization licensing
 -----------
 We ask that, in creating a localization, you contribute it back to the community.
 If you do so, we ask that you send a copy to us (see below) and release it with the following license text included in the repository:

-All Firewatch community-contributed localizations are licensed under the Creative Commons "BY-NC 4.0" License, available here: http://creativecommons.org/licenses/by-nc/4.0/
+All Firewatch community-contributed localizations are licensed under the [Creative Commons "BY-NC 4.0" License](http://creativecommons.org/licenses/by-nc/4.0/), visible here: http://creativecommons.org/licenses/by-nc/4.0/

 Others players are free to access, play, and remix your localization strings so long as they, too, contribute them back to this repository free of charge.
 In this way, people will be able to improve upon the work of others and offer the widest variety of high-quality translations of this game.